-Follow this link to read a comprehensive policy brief prepared by Health & Nutrition about the state of healthy food access in Greater Cleveland and programs in place to improve it.
+Follow this link to read a comprehensive policy brief prepared by FPC about the state of healthy food access in Greater Cleveland and programs in place to improve it.

 Increasing Use of Food Assistance at Local Farmers' Markets

 One of the greatest successes of our Health & Nutrition Working Group has been a project to improve the ability of individuals receiving food assistance to redeem their benefits at area farmers' markets.
-In 2008, Cuyahoga County had 260,000 recipients of federal food assistance (20% of the total population), administered through the Ohio Direction Card (which accounted for $258 million in total expenditures across the state).
-Much of the food offered at farmers markets is "nutrient-dense" - such as fruits and vegetables, which are high in vitamins and minerals and low in calories.
-These types of foods are incredibly important to a proper diet and thus overall fitness, but often times in areas where a high percentage of individuals require government-issued food assistance there is not sufficient access.
-Recognizing this, a group at Case Western Reserve's Weatherhead School of Management conducted a study released in 2009 about how to create successful farmers markets in low-income, urban neighborhoods.
-The study, which incorporated national and international perspectives but was focused on Cleveland, supports the notion of farmers markets increasing access for underserved urban populations and offers numerous strategies and best practices for doing so.
-When the study was released the Health & Nutrition Working Group was already well underway in implementing these types of techniques.
+Case Western Reserve's Weatherhead School of Management conducted a study released in 2009 about how to create successful farmers' markets in low-income, urban neighborhoods.
+The study, which incorporated national and international perspectives but was focused on Cleveland, supports the notion of farmers' markets increasing access for underserved urban populations and offers numerous strategies and best practices for doing so.

 In January 2009 Health & Nutrition offered a workshop for farmers' market managers to learn about opportunities and the process for including EBT (i.e. food stamps or Supplemental Nutrition Assistance Program (SNAP)) at their markets.
 Over 20 market managers attended, coming from three counties.
-Market managers learned of an Ohio Department of Agriculture program called the Farmers' Market Access Project that would provide free EBT machines to farmers' markets that want them.
-The machines offered require access to a phone line and can only process EBT transactions, whereas more expensive models operate off a wi-fi network and can process credit card transactions.
-However, the lowered barrier to a farmers' market at least starting to offer EBT access led to such access at 6 of the 9 markets in Cleveland and 8 of the 17 markets in Cuyahoga County by the summer of 2010.
-It's become the goal of the Health & Nutrition Working Group to ensure that every farmers market in the county accepts food assistance benefits.
-Currently, 16 farmers' market in Cleveland accept the EBT Ohio Direction Card.
+Market managers learned of an Ohio Department of Agriculture program called the Farmers' Market Access Project that would provide free EBT machines to farmers' markets that wanted them.
+This effort evolved into our current Produce Perks program.

 Cleveland Corner Store Project